godotengine/godot-docs/getting_started/workflow/export/changing_application_icon_for_windows.rst

 .. image:: img/icon_project_settings.png

-Doing this will only change the icon for windows. ``Macos Native Icon`` sets the icon for Mac. ``Icon`` sets the icon for everything else and the project manager.
+This setting only changes the icon for your exported game on Windows.
+To set the icon for macOS, use ``Macos Native Icon``.
+And for any other platform, use the ``Icon`` setting.

 Changing the file icon
 ----------------------